SecretFoundation/SNIPs/SNIP-721.md

 | memo      | string          | `memo` for the burn txs that is only viewable by addresses involved in the burn (message sender and previous owner if different) | yes      | nothing          |

 ## Making the Owner and/or Private Metadata Public
 A SNIP-721 contract may wish to allow an owner to make a token's owner and/or its private metadata public.
 It may also choose to allow an address to make all their tokens' owner and/or private metadata public.
-The [reference implementation](https://github.com/baedrik/snip721-reference-impl) does this using the same convention as [SetWhitelistedApproval](#setwhitelisted).
+The [reference implementation](https://github.com/baedrik/snip721-reference-impl) does this using the same convention as [SetWhitelistedApproval](#SetWhitelistedApproval).

 ## Message

-### <a name="setglobal"></a>SetGlobalApproval
+### SetGlobalApproval
 The owner of a token can use SetGlobalApproval to make ownership and/or private metadata viewable by everyone.
 This can be set for a single token or for an owner's entire inventory of tokens by choosing the appropriate [AccessLevel](#accesslevel).
 SetGlobalApproval can also be used to revoke any global approval previously granted.

 ##### Request